Free playbook Scenario planning for SaaS companies

 QuickBooks

-- A reliable starting point for small businesses.
+• A reliable starting point for getting your books in order.

 Xero

-- Similar to QuickBooks, but with a more flexible reporting layer.
+• Similar to QuickBooks but offers a more flexible reporting layer and a cloud-first design philosophy.

 Planful

-- Workflow approval steps can be rigid, causing bottlenecks during budget cycles.
+• Workflow approval steps ensure control but can create bottlenecks during fast-moving budget cycles.

 Vena